Last updated: April 6, 2023

 If one tenant decides to sue your company, the money in all of your accounts could be considered fair game.

-When setting up an LLC for rental property, speak with a real estate attorney who can help you understand how this business structure will work for you and what you need to do to protect yourself.
+When setting up an LLC for rental property, I advise that you speak with a real estate attorney who can help you understand how this business structure will work for you and what you need to do to protect yourself.

 With so many issues, including taxes (franchise or title transfer tax), liability, and property ownership, you want to make sure that you are doing what is right for yourself and your family.